Kristina01111000/Drws_site/README.md

 He’s going to send me an email to fix the url said in a video, easier to change it on the site Change the url of the self-assessment page to the about40Qselfassessment Try to track which file is being downloaded

+make the html email and test it in constant contact  -> first